______ daughter is a teacher.

 Future Tense (will/be going to/p.continuous)Present & Past TensesPresent Tenses: Simple vs ContinuousQuantifiers with NounsReporting VerbsPrepositional PhrasesGrammar, Literature, and VocabularyNoun QuantifiersPresent Simple & ContinuesTenses and Sentence CompletionOther quiz:

-A. have finished
+A. finished

 Modal Verbs › ViewHow ___ you ___ if you cut your finger?